**All of the following scheduled events (except where noted) will occur at GVSU's Pew Campus, in the DeVos Center.

 After Dr. Bluford's talk, we offer a chance to informally converse, network, and discuss the keynote with our presenters, organizers and other guests.

-Following Dr. Bluford's talk and a half hour of informal networking, a ticketed dinner will take place in the Gordon Gallery at the DeVos Center.
-Dinner tickets will include admission to a special planetarium show following dinner at the Roger B. Chaffee Planetarium at the Grand Rapids Public Museum.
-Check back soon for how to register.
+Following Dr. Bluford's talk and a half hour of informal networking, a ticketed dinner ($20 per person, seats are limited) will take place in the Gordon Gallery at the DeVos Center.
+Dinner tickets will include a space-themed musical set by GVSU's own a capella group, Euphoria and admission to a special planetarium show following dinner at the Roger B. Chaffee Planetarium at the Grand Rapids Public Museum.
+Registration is now open through February 11, 2018.

 Dinner guests are encouraged to head to the Grand Rapids Public Museum after dinner for a special show at the Roger B. Chaffee Planetarium.
 Dinner tickets include admission to this show.